RicardoVeronica/python-little-projects/README.md

 # python-basics
-The most basic in Python, Django, Flask and more
+The most basic in Python.

-Basics Python, Flask and Django projects
+python basics programming